graphitedesignlabs/WaterTricorder/DESIGN-NOTES.md

 Consider the tricorder design.
 Play up the utopic Star Trek connection, either as a superstructure over a cellphone or a wireless tricorder scanner puck.
-It should have some superfluous led awesomeness so no one can see this and not want to ask "what is that?"
+It should have some superfluous led awesomeness so people who see this will ask "what is that?"

 ![image](https://trekcentral-net.cdn.ampproject.org/i/s/trekcentral.net/wp-content/uploads/2022/11/915416-1501x1536.png)